15 Best Gutter Companies in

 - Custom Gutters: Custom gutters will cost you more, but some find the additional expense to be worth it.
 In addition to seamless gutters, discussed above, there are also options such as fascia gutters, which are built directly into the fascia board on your home.

 Several decisions will need to be made when installing or replacing a gutter system.
-One of Southlake's local gutter service professionals can answer your questions and help you choose the right material and style for your home.
+One of Southlake's local gutter service professionals can answer your questions and help you choose the right style and material for you.

 Different types of gutter guards

 You may be considering adding gutter guards to your Southlake home to keep out debris, or keep animals like birds from nesting on your house.
-You can install gutter guards on top of your existing gutters, or purchase them when you install a new system.
-Common gutter guard types include:
+You can install gutter guards on top of your existing gutters, or purchase them when installing new ones.
+Some common types of gutter guards include:

-- Foam Guards: Foam guards are pieces of foam that sit in your gutter and let water through while catching debris on top.
-These types of guards are inexpensive and simple to install, but they have to be replaced often and are not recyclable, which makes them less environmentally friendly than other options.
+- Foam Guards: Foam guards are simply pieces of foam that you place in your gutter that let water through while catching debris on top.
+They are cheap and simple to install, but they have to be replaced often and are not recyclable, which makes them less environmentally friendly than other options.

 - Screen Guards: Screen guards catch debris while letting water flow through their holes; however, they sometimes let smaller debris such as pine needles into your gutter.
 They are easy to install yourself.